-Before the Group was divided into 3 Sub-groups a few important general issues were discussed.
-First of all, the Group undertook the task of defining the term of "portability of grants and loans".
-It was also agreed that given the tight time schedule and broad representation of Bologna-Partner Countries in the Group, the task of gathering information on all of the Bologna- Partner Countries was not necessary and too time-consuming.
-Hence, the Group decided that the number of respondents would be limited to the Group-members.
+Before the Group was divided into 3 Sub-groups a number of important general issues were discussed.
+First of all, the Group undertook the task of defining the term "portability of grants and loans".
+It was also agreed that given the tight time schedule and broad representation of Bologna Partner Countries in the Group, the task of gathering information on all of the Bologna Partner Countries was not necessary and would be too time-consuming.
+Hence, the Group decided that the number of respondents would be limited to the members of the Group.